Fruit production and deforestation: Carbon emissions

-Reducing carbon emissions is essential to tackling climate change and protecting our planet.
+Reducing carbon emissions is widely considered to be essential for addressing climate change.
 By taking action to reduce our emissions, we can help to create a more sustainable future for ourselves and generations to come.

 Carbon emissions are a major contributor to climate change.
 Deforestation is a major source of carbon emissions, as trees absorb carbon dioxide from the atmosphere.
 When forests are cleared, this carbon dioxide is released into the atmosphere, contributing to climate change.

 Ecosystem services: Ecosystem services are the benefits that humans derive from ecosystems.
 They include things like clean air and water, food, and climate regulation.
 Deforestation can disrupt ecosystem services, making it more difficult for humans to meet their needs.

 Conservation

 Conservation is the protection of natural resources and the environment.
 It is a broad term that encompasses a wide range of activities, from protecting endangered species to reducing pollution.

 There are many different reasons why conservation is important.
 Some of the most important reasons include: